 The influence of legislation varies from state to state.
-It takes an experienced market player to understand the impact to the investors.
+It takes an experienced market player to understand the impact on investors.
 We believe that there is no other country who has the same level of legislative diligence as the US life settlements market.

 2. The Non-Contestability Clause

-Investors should take a note of the most popular feature of USA life insurance policies, the non-contestability clause.
-This is designed to prevent life insurance companies from refusing the payment of a death benefit after the contestable period.
+Investors should take note of the most popular feature of USA life insurance policies, the non-contestability clause.
 The contestability periods for life insurance are typically two years (although they vary by state).
-After this period ends, the insurer is legally obligated to pay the death benefit and has lost the right to contest the policy.
+So, after this period ends, the insurer is legally obligated to pay the death benefit and has lost the right to contest the policy.